Steve Bannon's Whiteboard Inadvertently Posted on Twitter

 But it was the background of the tweet, the whiteboard, that got the attention of people on the internet.

-Included on the whiteboard are pledges on immigration, which include plans to to "cancel all federal funding to sanctuary cities, build the border wall suspend immigration from terror-prime regions," and "suspend the Syrian refugee program," Obamacare - repeal and replace it - and tax reform.
+Included on the whiteboard are pledges on immigration, which include plans to to "cancel all federal funding to sanctuary cities, build the border wall suspend immigration from terror-prime regions," and "suspend the Syrian refugee program," repealing and replacing Obamacare and tax reform.

 There are checkmarks next to some of the tasks, which would appear to be the ones that are completed.
 But some that are checked off, like the suspension of the Syrian refugee program, are currently being contested in court.